-Northwest Health Foundation will fund advocacy trainings, support civic engagement organizations and back issue campaigns.
+Northwest Health Foundation funds advocacy trainings, supports civic engagement organizations and backs issue campaigns.

 One of the best ways to improve health on a large scale is to change policies that hinder it.
 Policy change impacts more people than any individual organization or service ever could.

 When communities have a voice in shaping policies that affect their health, those policies work better for all of us.
 But you can't build a house without laying the foundation first.
 We need organizations that are ready at any moment to advance policies, and we need the elected leaders that are committed to changing them.

 Communities are better advocates when they have the experience, tools and training to effectively communicate their message and implement their campaigns for change.
 So we are funding advocacy and civic engagement programs and trainings for our community partners.
 We're also funding trainings that prepare potential candidates to run for elected positions, from school boards to the legislature.

 Supporting Issue Campaigns